 The Prison Action Committee (PAC), CCU’s oldest ministry, is a volunteer committee serving as a voice for those incarcerated.
 The PAC supports both staff and volunteer pastoral care for inmates at Dauphin County Prison, training for churches and individuals wanting to support returning citizens, and supports community re-entry initiatives.
 The PAC works in partnership with the Dauphin County Work Release Center, the Capital Region Ex-Offender Support Coalition (CRESC), and numerous local churches and prison ministries in carrying out these efforts.

 Want to get involved?
-PAC meets monthly, on the second Thursday at 8:00 a.m., at the Dodge City Restaurant, 1037 Paxton Street, Harrisburg, PA.
-Contact Darrel Reinford, Executive Director, at firstname.lastname@example.org or (717) 230-9550 for details.
+PAC meets monthly, on the second Thursday at 8:00 a.m.
+Contact Darrel Reinford, Executive Director, at email@example.com or (717) 230-9550 to learn whether the next meeting will be held virtually over Zoom or the in-person meeting location.

 CCU supports an Associate Chaplain who provides spiritual guidance and assistance for male and female inmates at Dauphin County Prison.
 The chaplain works with volunteer groups and provides pastoral contacts to more than 100 inmates a month, counsels inmates one-on-one, provides chapel talks, works with volunteers, and speaks in the community about prison ministry.
 He also chairs the mentor support group that meets monthly and coordinates the monthly Community Connections breakfasts.
 The Prison Action Committee provides 25% of the salary of the Associate Chaplain, with Dauphin County funding the remainder of the costs of this position.